Key Takeaways

 Proteins

-Weight loss in the first months after bariatric surgery is rapid and is potentially associated with a significant loss of muscle mass.
+Weight loss in the first months after bariatric surgery is rapid and you may lose vital muscle mass if you don’t get enough dietary protein at meals and snacks.

-You can also get protein from dairy products, hummus, and nut butters.
+You can also get protein from low-fat dairy products, beans, seeds, eggs, fish, and nut or seed butters.

 Try to avoid meats that have casings, like hot dogs or sausages.
-It is also good to avoid proteins that are fried or processed.
+It’s also wise to avoid proteins that are fried or processed.

 - Eggs.